focus-editor/focus/LOG.md

     - Adjust cursors in joint editors properly
     - "disable_that_annoying_paste_effect = true"
     - Jump to line on Ctrl+G
+    - Log errors into focus-log.txt, focus-log1.txt, ... in release mode

 - Finder improvements:
     + While the initial scan is still in progress, display something that says so when the widget opens
     + Fix the crash when searching by whitespace
     + When jumping to file, make sure the positions are still valid
-    - Cut lines so that the match is on the screen
+    + Cut lines so that the match is on the screen
         + Figure out how many characters can fit into the code section
         + If cut on the left, add an ellipsis
-        - If the match can fit, maybe cut on the left, but leave as many characters as possible on the left
+        + If the match can fit, maybe cut on the left, but leave as many characters as possible on the left
-        - Always cut the invisible part on the right off
+        + Always cut the invisible part on the right off
     - Have an extra input for filtering by file path
     - Case insensitive search
     - Hold any buffer refreshes while there's an active search request?